 CAS#8006-44-8 / EINECS#232-347-0 Function: Binder

-We use premium quality Candelilla wax that is sustainably wildcrafted from Candelilla plants in Mexico.
+We use premium quality Candelilla wax that is sustainably wildcrafted from Candelilla shrubs in Mexico.
 Combining this wax with our cold-pressed oils and butters provides an excellent long lasting protective shield.
-Plant wax is vegan, a cruelty free alternative to beeswax and a sustainable alternative to petroleum waxes (paraffin, microcrystalline, etc.)
+This plant wax is vegan, a cruelty free alternative to beeswax and a sustainable alternative to petroleum waxes (paraffin, microcrystalline, etc.) and other solvent derived (rice bran) or palm derived (carnauba) waxes.

 Fair Trade Certificate: NA ‘Beyond Fair Trade’ sourced from Mexico (cruelty-free harvest).
 Organic Certificate: NO *Wildcrafted (This product is found in nature and sustainably harvested, not farmed.)
 Raw: NA Vegan: YES